Harvard-Ophthalmology-AI-Lab/FairCLIP/README.md

 ## Abstract

 Fairness is a critical concern in deep learning, especially in healthcare, where these models influence diagnoses and treatment decisions.
 Although fairness has been investigated in the vision-only domain, the fairness of medical vision-language (VL) models remains unexplored due to the scarcity of medical VL datasets for studying fairness.
-To bridge this research gap, we introduce the first fair vision-language medical dataset (\textit{FairVLMed}) that provides detailed demographic attributes, ground-truth labels, and clinical notes to facilitate an in-depth examination of fairness within VL foundation models.
-Using \textit{FairVLMed}, we conduct a comprehensive fairness analysis of two widely-used VL models (CLIP and BLIP2), pre-trained on both natural and medical domains, across four different protected attributes.
+To bridge this research gap, we introduce the first fair vision-language medical dataset (\textit{Harvard-FairVLMed}) that provides detailed demographic attributes, ground-truth labels, and clinical notes to facilitate an in-depth examination of fairness within VL foundation models.
+Using \textit{Harvard-FairVLMed}, we conduct a comprehensive fairness analysis of two widely-used VL models (CLIP and BLIP2), pre-trained on both natural and medical domains, across four different protected attributes.
 Our results highlight significant biases in all VL models, with Asian, Male, Non-Hispanic, and Spanish being the preferred subgroups across the protected attributes of race, gender, ethnicity, and language, respectively.
 In order to alleviate these biases, we propose FairCLIP, an optimal-transport-based approach that achieves a favorable trade-off between performance and fairness by reducing the Sinkhorn distance between the overall sample distribution and the distributions corresponding to each demographic group.

 ## Installation